-Sketching is a powerful human-to-human means of communication, and a potentially powerful metaphor for human-computer interaction.
-We have argued that the state of the art is still far from creating software that participates in sketching with the same fluency as humans.
+Sketching is a powerful human-to-human means of communication, and a powerful metaphor for human-computer interaction.
+We have argued that this power remains mostly untapped, i.e. that the state of the art is still far from creating software that participates in sketching with the same fluency as humans.
 We argued that two key areas of improvement are depth of conceptual understanding and visual processing.
 The three challenges we outlined provide, we believe, benchmarks that would mark significant advances towards more human-like sketching systems.
 Even leaving aside its importance as an interface modality, research on sketching provides an arena for investigating the intersection of conceptual knowledge, visual understanding, and language, making it a valuable area for investigation in order to understand human cognition.
 We hope that this paper encourages more research in this area.